be5invis/Iosevka/doc/custom-build.md

   - `quasi-proportional-extension-only`: The font will become quasi-proportional, but will not shrink narrow letters (like `i`).
 Only wide letters (like `M`) will get expanded.
   - `term`: Make the symbols' width suitable for terminal emulators.
 Arrows and geometric symbols will become narrower.
   - `fontconfig-mono`: Apply `term` spacing changes and further apply changes to be compatible with FontConfig's Mono spacing, which recognizes a font as monospace if and only if its every non-combining characters having the same width.
 The changes include:
     - Completely remove wide glyphs.
-All non-combining glyphs will be exactly the same width.
+All non-combining glyphs will be the same width.
       - As a consequence, the following characters will be **removed**:
         - `U+27DD` LONG RIGHT TACK
         - `U+27DE` LONG LEFT TACK